-The Fall 2014 total of full-time and part-time students is 10,771 (of which approximately 54% are graduate and professional students and approximately 46% are undergraduate students), with an additional 302 students from the Cleveland Institute of Music enrolled at CWRU through the joint music program.
+The Fall 2016 total of full-time and part-time students is 11,664 (of which approximately 56% are graduate and professional students and approximately 44% are undergraduate students), with an additional 283 students from the Cleveland Institute of Music enrolled at CWRU through the joint music program.

-CWRU's students come primarily from the United States, although CWRU has students from over 90 other countries, with more than 100 students coming from each of India, China, and South Korea.
+CWRU's students come primarily from the United States, although CWRU has students from nearly 80 other countries, with the greatest number of students coming from China followed by India.
 CWRU has students from all 50 states and the District of Columbia.
 Approximately 31% of CWRU's undergraduate students are from Ohio.